 If you have any questions before you come to campus, please feel free to reach out to Prof. Tina Fehlandt at firstname.lastname@example.org.

 THEATER + MUSIC THEATER

 The Programs in Theater and Music Theater welcome all new students, beginners and experienced alike, to explore theater and collaborate with award-winning professional theater artists and scholars in the classroom and onstage!
 Performing roles, production and design opportunities are available to all first-year students in a diverse student-driven season of classic, contemporary, and student-created pieces.
 No experience is required.
-Join us to get started on August 30 at 6:30 PM for the first Try on Theater Day!
+Join us to get started on August 30 at 6:30 PM in the Wallace Theater at the Lewis Arts complex for the first Try on Theater Day!
 Keep your eye on the theater program workshop page for more Try on Theater Days as well as upcoming events and workshops, including Intersections Theater Collective, a BIPOC student theater makers group that will begin meeting for its second year.

 Hear from Jane Cox about opportunities in theater in the video below:

 The Program in Theater offers courses in acting, directing, writing and composing for theater and music theater, design, technology in live entertainment, dramaturgy, theater scholarship and criticism, and special topics.
 First-year students who are committed to theater are encouraged to take THR 101, an introduction to many different kinds of theater making from a collaborative and multicultural perspective.
 View fall 2021 Theater courses.
 Most available courses are open enrollment via TigerHub.
 Questions about the program?
 Email Program Associate Joe Fonseca: email@example.com